 - Just before serving, stir half of the onions into the dhal, then scatter the rest over the top.

-As I made enough for two nights running, I’m also sending my dhal to Corina at Searching for Spice for Cook Once Eat Twice.
+I’m sending my kill a cold lentil curry to Jac at Tinned Tomatoes for Meat Free Mondays.
+And, as I made enough for two nights running, I’m also sending my dhal to Corina at Searching for Spice for Cook Once Eat Twice.